Willow

 Winston had been living in a shopping mall car park, and was reported by the guard as being unable to walk properly and was constantly twitching.

-This is a clear sign of an earlier bout of Distemper, which he was shown to be free from, but not without lasting effects.
+This was a clear sign of an earlier bout of Distemper, which he was shown to be free from, but not without lasting effects.

-He is an old, shy dog, with a gentle nature perhaps 8 years old.
+He is an old, shy dog, with a gentle nature.

-The guard said Winston had been staying around City mall for over a year.
+On 23 April 2020, we picked up Winston from a shopping mall carpark.
+The mall guard said Winston had been staying around City mall for over a year.
 His twitching was a sign of a previous Distemper episode which – if it doesn’t kill the dog, leaves it with a permanent twitch.

 After a few months he started to become more sociable with the other dogs but still was very wary of people.
 He allows Rudylyn our vet assistant to pick him up and bathe him and also Ding the caretaker – but apart from that he is still pretty wary of humans.